lexach91/US-accidents/README.md

     ![data table](assets/documentation/table.png)

-    - The table shows top 30 accidents from the aggregated data
+    - The table shows the top 30 accidents from the aggregated data

     - The table is affected by the filters applied to the other charts